1985 Hillsdale Chargers football team

 The 1985 Hillsdale Chargers football team was an American football team that represented Hillsdale College in the 1985 NAIA Division I football season.
 In their sixth year under head coach Dick Lowry, the Chargers compiled an 11–1–1 record and won the NAIA national co-championship.
-In the national championship game, played on December 21, in Conway, Arkansas, Hillsdale and played to a 10–10 tie, resulting in a split national championship.
+In the national championship game, played on December 21, in Conway, Arkansas, Hillsdale and Central Arkansas played to a 10–10 tie, resulting in a split national championship.
 The national title was a first for Hillsdale.